Corporate Transparency Act Exemptions: Does Your Business Qualify?

 • Partnerships and Trusts: Business arrangements where multiple people share ownership and trusts that function similarly to corporations or LLCs.

-While this encompasses a lot of US businesses, this eliminated publicly traded companies and sole proprietorships from needing to apply for an initial beneficial ownership information report, due to previously existing reporting requirements.
+While this encompasses many US businesses, it eliminated the need for publicly traded companies and sole proprietorships to apply for an initial beneficial ownership information report due to existing reporting requirements.

 Find Your Businesses Beneficial Owners